microsoft/cobalt/docs/3_NEW_TEMPLATE.md

         type        = string
     }
     variable "storage_connection_string" {
-        description = "This is the storage account where the ephemeral state for an Azure Function will be orchestrated when the endpoint is invoked." type        = string
+        description = "This is the storage account used to inflate the ephemeral state of the Azure Function." type        = string
     }
     ```

 1. Open the main.tf file and paste the the following:

-    ```HCL
+    ```json
     // This resource block references all the inputs defined in the variables.tf file resource "azurerm_function_app" "walkthrough" {
         name                      = format("%s-%s", var.azure_function_name_prefix, lower(var.azure_function_name))